AgoraIO-Community/astro-backend/docs/CLOUD_RECORDING.md

   }'
 ```

-You have a fully working cloud recording backend with Astro.
-Now you no longer have to worry about needing to join the meetings.
+You now have a fully working cloud recording backend with Astro and no longer have to worry about having to join every meeting.

 Now that you have a token generator and a cloud recording backend built in Astro, you can add a front end and have a secure video call that can be recorded all from one codebase.
 Here is a [guide on how to build a Video Call front end with Astro](https://www.agora.io/en/blog/build-a-video-call-app-with-astro-and-reactjs/).